danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/set-environment-variable.md

 available for either all sites in the project, or for a specific site in the project.

-The variables are safe for holding secrets.
+The variables are safe for holding secrets, and as such can be used both for "normal" configuration values, and secrets such as api-keys.

+The variabel will be available to all containers in the environment can can be picked up and parsed eg. in Drupals `settings.php`.

 ## Prerequisites